 The Chestnut Man

-Set in and around the Danish capital Copenhagen, the Chestnut Man is a chilling mystery show, where the killer leaves figures made from chestnuts by his victims.
+Set in and around the Danish capital Copenhagen, The Chestnut Man is a chilling Nordic Noir thriller in which the killer leaves small figures made from chestnuts beside each victim.

 For more on Copenhagen, check out our guide to the city.